Independent Comedians is a key aspect of comedy success. For a long time, the goal in stand-up was simple: get noticed by a big platform.

 They might come from:

-And honestly, that makes the comedy world more open than it has ever been.
+Honestly, that makes comedy more open than it’s ever been.

 Related